Spotlight on Youth

 Fees will be paid for through the Open Doors program if the group is affiliated with non-profit organization (must provide Tax ID number).

-Children’s Tours provide an in-depth look at the facility’s architectural highlights while giving young people the opportunity to explore the Kauffman Center’s performance spaces.
+Educational Tours are private tours that provide an in-depth look at the facility’s architectural highlights while giving young people the opportunity to explore the Kauffman Center’s performance spaces.
 Participants will learn about the Kauffman Center’s history and will take part in a discussion about the artistic details throughout the facility.
-Children’s Tours are available for a $100 flat fee for groups of up to 60 students, and payment in full must be made in advance.

 Fees will be paid for through the Open Doors program if the group is affiliated with a non-profit organization (must provide Tax ID number).